-The Board, and where appropriate its Governance, Audit and Risk Committee ("GARC"), considers and discusses information from across the organisation to help it understand the impact of Quilter Cheviot's operations, and the interests and views of its key stakeholders.
-The Board also reviews strategy, financial and operational performance as well as information covering areas such as key risks, legal and regulatory compliance.
-This information is provided to the Directors through reports sent in advance of each Board and GARC meeting, and through in-person presentations.
-Set out below are examples of how the Directors have considered the Company's key stakeholders in 2022, including clients, colleagues, regulators and communities.
+The Board, and where appropriate its Governance, Audit and Risk Committee ("GARC"), considers and discusses information from across the organisation to help it understand the impact of the Quilter Cheviot Group operations, and the interests and views of its key stakeholders.
+It also reviews strategy, financial and operational performance as well as information covering areas such as key risks, legal and regulatory compliance.
+This information is provided to the directors through reports sent in advance of each Board and GARC meeting, and through in-person presentations.
+Some examples of how the directors have considered the Company's key stakeholders in 2023 are set out below.